 That car stuck with me for my first few years of adulthood, and lasted until a bitter departure courtesy of Atlanta’s towing services.
 After that, my stepdad helped me purchase my second car, a Ford Escort.
-If I knew then what I know now, I would NEVER have agreed to buy this car, but I was young and desperate, so I took what I could get.
-It lasted about two years until it suffered the same fate as my previous car (a blown head-gasket, which is essentially the kiss of death for a used vehicle).
-I reluctantly donated the car to charity, and because I no longer had transportation, and no income, I decided to ship off to Navy boot camp a few months later.
+If I knew what I know now, I would NEVER have agreed to buy this car, but I was young and desperate.
+It lasted two years before it suffered the same fate as my previous car: a blown head-gasket, the kiss of death for a used vehicle.
+The repairs were too expensive to justify, and I donated the car to charity.
+I no longer had transportation or income, so I left for Navy boot camp a few months later.

-Like a fool, I fell for the okey-doke and signed on to purchase a “new” 2012 Honda Civic (I say “new” because it had a little over 300 miles on it at the time of purchase….mistake #63,598) for about $26,000 after taxes.
+Soon after, I signed on to purchase a “new” 2012 Honda Civic instead of the Altima.
+I say “new” because it had over 300 miles at the time of purchase (mistake #63,598) for $26,000 after taxes.
 Crazy, right?